The day of my saddle fitting with Custom Saddlery finally arrived!

 Next we put the saddles on Champ’s back and she did some quick adjustments.
 Another saddle was eliminated.
 This left three.

 The three sitting there waiting for us to try was one of their most expensive models with silver piping, the next was a mid priced all black one that was looking promising, and a Wolfgang Solo with red piping and stitching was the last one.
 My thoughts when I saw it were “Oh wow…that’s something.
 I either love it…or I hate it.”

 An hour and a half later…I was pulling out the credit card for the red one…

-While it was the cheapest one available that fit us both, it also happened to fit us both the best of any of the saddles.
-I hated the super expensive one with the silver piping…and the other one just felt so-so.
+While it was the cheapest one available, it also happened to fit us both perfectly.
+I hated the super expensive one with the silver piping (too deep!)…and the other one just felt so-so.
 I felt good in the Solo and Champ was moving freely.

 And while it was the cheapest…it was also $1,000 more than the model I had been looking at at Dover (which funny enough…wasn’t the off the rack Wolfgang Solo).
 So much for the budget!

 Robyn left and all was well with the world…or was it?

 To be continued…